 - None of the plant life in the area of activity and its perimeter is considered to be a rare or threatened species of flora or fauna.
 However, systematic routes will be covered prior to the entry of machinery onto the site to detect any areas of interest to fauna, such as burrows, nests, sleeping places, resting places, etc. that could be affected by noise emissions.
-Ditches and site areas where animals could become trapped will also be regularly inspected. - Unnecessary cutting of vegetation, especially in areas around the Chaabas will be avoided. - Re-vegetation in places where colonisation is difficult or in the interest of accelerating the process will be carried out. - All auxiliary roads will be removed, and any installed platforms will be scarified.
-Base layers will be removed and waste taken to the appropriate waste landfill facility. - Any foundation holes, effluent channels, wells will be backfilled and covered with soil in order to homogenise the appearance of the area. - Particular effort will be considered in the selection of the vegetation and location of planting in order to successfully achieve 'in-kind' remediation of the Chaabas, as these were noted as the key biodiversity habitats. - At the construction stage, the topsoil will be removed and stored safely and spread over the site once construction has been completed. - Any excess cut that will not be used in the cut/fill balance of the site will be disposed at an appropriate location, where no damage to Chaabas, or habitats may occur.
+Ditches and site areas where animals could become trapped will also be regularly inspected. - Unnecessary cutting of vegetation, especially in areas around the Chaabas will be avoided. - All auxiliary roads will be removed when possible, and any installed platforms will be scarified.
+Base layers will be removed and waste taken to the appropriate waste landfill facility. - Any foundation holes, effluent channels, wells will be backfilled and covered with soil in order to homogenise the appearance of the area. - Particular effort will be considered in the selection of the vegetation and location of planting outside the project fence in order to successfully achieve 'in-kind' remediation of the Chaabas, as these were noted as the key biodiversity habitats. - At the construction stage, the topsoil will be removed and stored safely and spread over the site once construction has been completed. - Any excess cut that will not be used in the cut/fill balance of the site will be disposed at an appropriate location, where no damage to Chaabas, or habitats may occur.
+Some of the separated topsoil will be spread over it.
 Therefore disposal of the excess soil, will not be within the Chaabas at the periphery of the site.
-Alternatively, the excess fill may be sold to neighbouring developments, which may have a shortage of soils. - The laydown areas of the site will be minimised in size wherever possible, and preferably located in areas with little or no vegetation, wherever possible.
+Alternatively, the excess fill may be sold to neighbouring developments, which may have a shortage of soils (e.g. Noor 2 or ancillary infrastructure for the CSP is applicable). - The laydown areas of the site will be minimised in size wherever possible, and preferably located in areas with little or no vegetation, wherever possible.
 The contractor will ensure that no encroachment to the nearby, adjacent land should occur and that all construction vehicles adhere to clearly defined transportation routes. - Hazardous materials used during the construction stage will be adequately stored and handled, in order to minimise the potential risk of spillage and therefore potential contamination to the soils and negative impact on the ecosystem. - Transportation within and to/from the site will be minimised through efficient transport management in order to minimise noise and vehicle pollution.
 Transport routes will be identified and strict adherence to designated routes will be enforced, in order to protect the existing vegetation and reduce encroachment on adjacent land.